Alexander Brodsky: Architecture

-Critics on his work
+Criticism

 Brodsky has been revered in Soviet architectural culture since the late 1970s when he first entered the public sphere as a member of the paper architects.
 Fellow Russians adore him and have called him the "most important Russian architect alive today".
 His reputation as a paper architect has expanded beyond Russia.
 He maintains a global presence, achieved in collaboration with Ilya Utkin, as well as his built projects that display Brodsky's specific style, referred to as "New Russian Architecture" by architects in his own studio.
 According to Mark Lamster, Constantin Boym declared, "When it comes to Brodsky, there is a reverence – like he is our genius."

 The paper architects of the late 1970s and 1980s gained critical and commercial success outside of Russia through professional competitions and exhibitions.
 Interest in Soviet paper architecture was high from the late 1980s until the early 2000s with many exhibitions across America, as well as in Western Europe.
 This interest in Brodskys work allowed him to travel to America and to begin exhibiting his installations.

 Brodsky's installations were well received (he was invited to participate in the 2006 Venice Biennale) but did not, however, translate into commercial success.
 In light of this fact, Brodsky returned to his original profession – architecture.
 His buildings have been applauded for their tendency to incorporate traditional elements of Soviet architecture, such as form, material and techniques, into modern and unique structures.
 They have also helped to define Russian architecture within the 21st Century, and more importantly, to determine the future direction of architectural culture.

 Many viewers however criticise the lack of radicalism within his built works.
 Whilst his earlier etchings and installations are an obvious reaction against the dehumanising nature of Soviet approved architecture and the lack of care for traditions, the anxiety and chaos of these works are not apparent in his built projects.
 Brodsky says in reaction to this "I want to design spaces that make people feel good."